Tresquel/Tresquel/README.md

 Hi, I'm Stachu!

 I don't really do much here.

-I code in Python, Lua, Rust (still learning) and sometimes C#
+I use mostly Rust, Lua and Python but I have a bit of experience in C# (Unity and .Net) and HTML/CSS/JS

 # My projects
 Those are some projects I've worked on/contributed to in the past: